thinkUXca/jekyll-now/_posts/2017-03-19-more-ux-design-considerations-for-virtual-reality.md

 layout: post
 title: More UX design considerations for virtual reality
 author: tom
+description: Virtual reality (VR) technology has become much more popular and widely available over the past few years.
+This post describes some user experience (UX) design factors that must be considered when designing for VR.
+This includes the difference between interface and environment design, causes of motion sickness, and some design techniques we employed to reduce the impact of that motion sickness.
 ---

 Since VR has come so far in such a short time, there’s still a lot that we just don’t know about design “best practices”.
 For example, in my